yogin16/yogin16.github.io/_posts/2018-03-04-nginx-template-engine.md

 That should run the myapp server on 8090 port.
 And `curl http://localhost:3000/myapp?param1=hello&param2=John` should give the compiled HTML we wanted from our template.

 ### TL;DR
 Plain Nginx is fast and easy to configure.
-OpenResty gives enhances support on Nginx; in a way it is Nginx++.
+OpenResty gives enhanced support on Nginx; in a way it is Nginx++.
 This gives power to program Nginx with lua scripting - which is also fast and easy.
 One can make Nginx compile templates, do access validation, auth verification all in Nginx itself, even when configuring it as reverse proxy for a webapp.

 ### References:
 1. https://yos.io/2016/01/28/building-an-api-gateway-with-lua-and-nginx/